Expanding Google Workspace extensions available in open beta for the Gemini app

 Rollout pace

-Rapid Release domains: Gradual rollout (up to 15 days for feature visibility) starting on October 7, 2024 Scheduled Release domains: Full rollout (1–3 days for feature visibility) starting on October 21, 2024
+Rapid Release and Scheduled Release domains: Extended rollout (potentially longer than 15 days for feature visibility) starting on October 21, 2024

 Availability